patmcgtx/scrivener2dayone/HOWTO.md

-# General approach on how this script works
+# How to use this script

 ## Given a Scrivener export